SculptTechProject/ServoSense/README.md

 ## Contact

-For questions or collaboration, reach out to Mati (project maintainer).
+For questions or collaboration, reach out to @sculpttechproject